FA Cup 1999/2000 - Winners Chelsea

 Referee: Graham Poll (Hertfordshire)

-New Customer Offer: 10/1 Man City To Beat Southampton
+New Customer Offer: 6/1 West Ham To Beat Domzale

-Open an account at Betfair and get an ENHANCED price of 10/1 about Manchester City to beat Southampton in their Premier League match on Sunday.
-Max bet £10.
+Open an account with Coral and get an ENHANCED price of 6/1 about West Ham to beat Domzale in their Europa match on Thursday.
+Max bet £5.
+Plus £5 in free bets should you lose.
 NEW CUSTOMERS.

-- Back A Goal Fest As Dortmund Take On Wolfsburg In This Weeks Both Teams To Score Treble
+- Goals Galore Tipped In This Weekends Scandinavian Both Teams To Score Treble